s4shantanu/Django/README.md

-# Django Project - Blogging Platform.
+# Django Project - Blogging Platform

 This is a fully functional and feature-rich Django application that serves as a blogging platform.
 It allows users to create blog posts, manage user accounts, and perform various actions such as login, logout, and password reset.
 The application also provides options to upload a profile picture and resize it if necessary.
 Users can view their own blog posts, update them, and delete posts with a confirmation option.
 Additionally, users can explore and interact with posts from other users.